-The laboratories will keep samples for different lengths of time depending on state and federal law.
+The laboratories will keep samples for different lengths of time depending on the requirements of the locally applicable law (for example, of your country or state).
 How long a sample is kept may depend on factors such as whether a test is successful or not.
 If you want further information about this, please contact the individual laboratories.

 These are the results we receive back from the laboratories that have analyzed your Samples, or - if applicable - from devices that measure your physiological data (such as a blood sugar sensor), possibly via intermediate data management systems managed by the manufacturer/distributors of the devices, and which facilitate the transfer of the data from the devices to ZOE.
 An example of a Test Result is the concentration of glucose in your blood.

 We keep this data for as long as you have an account with ZOE, but we will delete it if you specifically request it.
 The laboratories will keep Test Results for different lengths of time depending on locally applicable law, and could be kept on file for up to 11 years.
 Some laboratories only receive anonymised/de-identified samples, others require some personal details to conduct the tests.
 Device manufacturers/distributors hold anonymised/de-identified Test Result data in their data management systems which are used to transfer the data from the sensors to ZOE.

 We process this data in order to:

 Locate errors in our systems or problems our systems may be facing with other systems (such as compatibility with a web browser)